 Where to buy Kate’s Goat Redgrave coat:

-The Redgrave coat has become one of Goat’s staple pieces, every season the brand re-release the coat in a few core colours (and sometimes prints).
-They also update the coat in new colour-ways for each season.
+The Redgrave coat is one of Goat’s staple pieces.
+Every season the brand restock the coat in different colours (and sometimes prints).
+As of October 2023, the Redgrave coat is stocked in 10 different colours, including the nude colour worn by Kate.

-Kate has worn a number of pieces by Goat over the last couple of years – the appear to be one of her go-to brands.
-Kate first wore the brand’s Redgrave coat in March 2013.
+Kate has worn a number of pieces by Goat over the last couple of years—they have become one of her go-to brands.
+Kate first wore the Goat’s Redgrave coat in March 2013.
+She has since worn the brand’s Scarlett dress, Thea dress, Vreeland dress, Washington coat and the Eloise dress.